zshahzadpumacy/Redimi-Giftcards-SmartContract/README.md

 ## 5. Payment Settlement using Monerium

 After customers redeem gift cards at several retailers, these amounts have to be summed up and transfered to the retailers' bank account.
 This is made possible by the help of Monerium's e-money solution.
-Using Monerium's API, the total amount calculated fir each retailer can be transfered from the Mall's Monerium account to the retailers' bank account automatically at regular predefined intervals.
+Using Monerium's API, the total amount calculated for each retailer can be transfered from the Mall's Monerium account to the retailers' bank account automatically at regular predefined intervals.